 RN to B.S., Nursing - Online

-The RN to B.S. in Nursing track at UCO is available online for RNs who are interested in furthering their nursing education.
-Upon successful completion, nurses will have earned a Bachelor's of Science degree.
+The RN to B.S., nursing at the University of Central Oklahoma is available online for registered nurses who are interested in furthering their nursing education.
+Upon successful completion, nurses will have earned a Bachelor of Science degree.

-The RN to B.S. track at UCO is accredited by the Commission on Collegiate Nursing Education.
+The RN to B.S., nursing at the University of Central Oklahoma is accredited by the Commission on Collegiate Nursing Education.

-Spring Online Applications: The preference date for application submission is Oct.
-1, and the final deadline is Dec.
+Spring online applications: The deadline for application submission is Dec.
 1.

-Fall Online applications: The preference date for application submission is May 1, and the final deadline is July 1.
+Fall online applications: The deadline for application submission is July 1.

-Step 1.
-Email transcripts from each college/university you have attended to Lindsay Berry, the academic adviser for Nursing, as soon as possible to determine what courses you may need to take prior to application or acceptance.
+Email transcripts from each college/university you have attended to RN2BSadvisor@uco.edu as soon as possible to determine what courses you may need to take prior to application or acceptance.

-Step 2.
-Once notified of required courses by the Academic Advisor, submit your application to UCO.
+Once notified of the required courses by the academic advisor, submit your application to UCO.

-Step 3.
-Once you have completed Step 1 and 2, submit UCO RN to BS Nursing Application prior to the preference date or final application date.
+Once you have completed steps one and two, submit the UCO RN to B.S., nursing application prior to the application date.